nigamman/Backend-Course---100x/README.md

-this course has all the topics of backend, devops and system design
+This course covers all the topics in backend, DevOps, and system design.